 I also included a privacy statement on my personal blog lead generation form.

-it’ll help you to be transparent as you connect with site visitors and build trust with them.
+Privacy policies are essential for legal reasons.
+But beyond that, it’ll help you to be transparent as you connect with site visitors and build trust with them.
 Even if you don’t collect delicate information from users, you should include a privacy statement and operate your business by it.

 Your site visitors and prospects may not know how trustworthy you are until you assure them that their information is safe, especially with their credit card details.